debridge-finance/dln-taker/README.md

 In a nutshell, DLN is an on-chain system of smart contracts where users (we call them *makers*) place their cross-chain exchange orders, giving a specific amount of input token on the source chain (`giveAmount` of the `giveToken` on the `giveChain`) and specifying the outcome they are willing to take on the destination chain (`takeAmount` of the `takeToken` on the `takeChain`).
 The given amount is being locked by the DLN smart contract on the source chain, and anyone with enough liquidity (called *takers*) can attempt to fulfill the order by calling the DLN smart contract on the destination chain supplying requested amount of tokens the *maker* is willing to take.
 After the order is being fulfilled, a cross-chain message is sent to the source chain via the deBridge protocol to unlock the funds, effectively completing the order.

-This package is intended to automate the process of order execution: it listens for new orders coming into DLN, filters out those that satisfy custom criteria defined in the config (for example, expected profitability, amount cap, etc), attempts to fulfill them and unlocks funds.
+This package is intended to automate the process of order execution: it listens for new orders coming into DLN, filters out those that satisfy custom criteria defined in the config (for example, expected profitability, amount cap, etc), attempts to fulfill them, and unlocks the funds.

 ## Installation